 1. Handprint Rainbow

-We painted each finger a different colour and pressed the hand onto paper, one handprint for each of the seven rainbow colours.
-Once they dried, we carefully cut out each handprint, arranged them in an arc, and glued them together to create a beautiful handprint rainbow.
-Then, we added paper clouds at each end.
+I painted each of my daughters’ fingers a different colour and pressed their hands onto paper – one handprint for each of the seven rainbow colours.
+Once they dried, I carefully cut out each handprint, arranged them in an arc, and my kids glued them together to create a beautiful handprint rainbow.
+The last thing we did was add the paper clouds at each end.
 It turned out beautifully and made a lovely keepsake.

 2. Puffy Paint Rainbow